table of contents

 - Bone mineral density

-Scientists involved in the trial also reported risks, with a higher rate in older patients or those with a predisposition for heart problems.
-For this reason, testosterone replacement therapy is not FDA-approved in patients who have low T due to aging, though it is often used off-label in these cases (Elagizi, 2018).
-We’ll cover the potential risks of T therapy in a later section.
+The trial also reported higher risks in older patients or those with a predisposition for heart problems.
+For this reason, testosterone replacement therapy is not FDA-approved in patients who have low T due to aging, though it is often used off-label in these cases.

-T therapy also has clinical benefits in treating gender dysphoria (which can lead to severe depression and generalized anxiety) experienced by trans folks.
-It’s mainly prescribed for trans men who desire masculinization, but it can also help alleviate anxiety and social distress (Gava, 2018).
+Depo-Testosterone also has clinical benefits in treating gender dysphoria (which can lead to severe depression and generalized anxiety) experienced by trans and nonbinary people.
+It’s mainly prescribed for trans men and nonbinary people who desire masculinization, but it may also help alleviate anxiety and social distress.

-T therapy can lead to gender-affirming physical changes in men who were assigned female at birth.
-In scientific research, these changes are dubbed “virilization” and include (Unger, 2016):
+Depo-Testosterone can lead to gender-affirming physical changes in men who were assigned female at birth (AFAB).
+In scientific research, these changes are dubbed “virilization” and include:

 - Deepening of the voice